-Haysmacintyre LLP have signified their willingness to continue in office and a resolution to reappoint Haysmacintyre LLP as auditor to the Company will be proposed at the AGM.
+On 19 November 2024 the Company's auditor changed its name from Haysmacintyre LLP to HaysMac LLP.
+HaysMac LLP have signified their willingness to continue in office and a resolution to reappoint HaysMac LLP as auditor to the Company will be proposed at the AGM.